WGribaa/mnist-reader/README.md

 - Panel and/or dialog that shows details about the currently read Dataset file.

 Added functionalities :
+- Snapshots in all formats supported natively by JAVA (JPG, PNG, BMP, TIF, TIFF, WBMP).
+Fast snapshots to the last folder used to save snapshots, or to the dataset directory if no saved snapshots were previously taken.
 - Image mean for the whole dataset, for filtered characters and for a specific character.
 - Hint appearing over the next to the cursor to give details (coordinate and value from 0 to 255) about individual pixels.
 - Multiple sorting.